 On Feb 18, I was privileged to host a discussion of music archiving at the Folk Alliance conference in Kansas City.
 My very able and well-organized panelists were Steve Szymanski of Planet Bluegrass who discussed audio/video production and archives, and photography and book publishing; Mary Muse of Kerrville Folk Festivals who discussed the broad range […]

 In January 2014, we introduced the work of Colorado Creative Industries (CCI) .
 That year, the staff of CCI, under the leadership of Margaret Hunt, began working on creating the state’s official music strategy, a three- to five-year plan to develop the music economy in Colorado.
 CCI is Colorado’s designated State Arts Agency—every state has […]

-Report from ARSC — Everybody Has Something Ann Blonston represented Airshow’s Restoration Center at the 2015 ARSC conference in Pittsburgh in late May.
+Report from ARSC – Everybody Has Something Ann Blonston represented Airshow’s Restoration Center at the 2015 ARSC conference in Pittsburgh in late May.
 She describes the event as a entertaining mash-up of archive professionals and obsessive collectors.
-“Quantifying the Need: A Survey of Existing Sound Recordings in Collections in the United States” is the title […]
+In these modern times, we have hundreds of thousands of recorded media items available to be listened to […]

 David Glasser and Anna Frick worked to restore and master a unique catalog of music — The Rise and Fall of Paramount Records 1917-1932, Volumes One and Two.
 Each volume holds 800 tracks.
 Volume One, covering the years 1917- 1927, was released in fall 2013 to great critical acclaim, and we collected some of the […]